zellat451/pyjump/README.md

 1. Uploads the data to the spreadsheet
 1. And it opens the spreadsheet for you at the end

-No, Fren does not delete broken entries.
-It is not their job.
-They work hard enough already, and it takes too long.
-You can do that manually if you want, or use the button `Delete broken entries` to remove all broken entries from the DB.
+That's all that Fren does by default, though you can change also tell it to delete broken entries, or to do less things by using the checkbox next to the button.

+All checkboxes have a default value.
+You can change them if you want, and the app will remember them for the next time you launch it.

 ---